 Street operations work daily to maintain The City’s street network, which consists of 164 center-line miles of streets within the Redmond Urban Growth Boundary.
 This equates to 328 lane miles.
 Street's philosophy is that it is better to treat streets with lower-cost, preventative maintenance treatments, such as Seal Coats, Slurry Seals, Chip Seals, and Crack Seals, and extend their life cycle before the street condition deteriorates to a state where it requires more costly rehabilitation and reconstruction treatments.

 Warm weather means Redmond street crews will be out making road repairs.
 It also means event season is in full swing.
-Work for the current year is expected to be completed by October and includes Asphalt Overlay, Hot Oil Chip Seal, Surface Seal Coating and Crack Sealing.
+Work for the current year is expected to be completed by October and includes Asphalt Overlay, Hot Oil Chip Seal, Slurry Seal, Surface Seal Coating and Crack Sealing.

-Eleven Transportation Division employees are responsible for numerous activities that promote safe use of streets and beautification of the City.
+Street Operations employees are responsible for numerous activities that promote safe use of streets and beautification of the City.
 Other maintenance activities which you will see going on at various times throughout the year include:

 Questions or comments, please contact:

 Brad Haynes, Street Operations Supervisor